ebcoop/rulesandpolicies/Rules.md

 1. The winding up of the co-operative must be in accordance with Part 4.5 of the Law.

-2. If on the winding up or dissolution there remains any property after the satisfaction of all the co-operativeâ€™s debts and liabilities (including the refund of the amounts paid up on the shares), this must be transferred to another organisation with similar purposes, which is charitable at law and which has rules prohibiting the distribution of its assets and income to its members.
+2. If on the winding up or dissolution there remains any property after the satisfaction of all the co-operative’s debts and liabilities (including the refund of the amounts paid up on the shares), this must be transferred to another organisation with similar purposes, which is charitable at law and which has rules prohibiting the distribution of its assets and income to its members.

 3. If on the winding up or dissolution there is a deficiency, members are liable to contribute towards the deficiency to the extent of any amount unpaid on the shares held by the member and any charges payable by the member to the co-operative as required by these rules.